 St. Stephen’s Church seeks to be a place where parents of children from birth until they graduate from high school can find support and resources.
-Here are some of the new things we are offering in 2015-16 with these families in mind.
+Here are some of the things we offer with these families in mind.
 Ongoing information will be available on this page, in the eSpirit and the Spirit (our weekly communications), and an email newsletter especially for families.

 "Many Parents, One Vine" // Sundays at 10:10 in Room 14

 Many parents find themselves seeking opportunities to meet other parents for conversation and reflection on their lives from a spiritual perspective, as well as make new friends or share some collective wisdom on the joys and challenges of being a parent.
 “Many Parents, One Vine” is a space to grow in faith and connect with other parents in mutual affirmation.
 We believe that raising children is a cooperative, not competitive, enterprise.
 Together, connected to the vine, we are stronger parents.
 Come for coffee and fellowship, a brief summary of the suggested (not required) reading, and ample time for peer-facilitated small group discussion.